Ordem & Progresso – DKW VEMAG and the post-war boom in Brazil

 There are thought to be only twelve DKW GT Malzonis left worldwide.
 The specimen acquired by Audi Tradition in 2007 is the only one in Europe and represents one of the highlights of “Ordem & Progresso.”
 Two additional highlights are the DKW Fissore and DKW Belcar, one of the last Brazilian DKWs.

 Before and after the DKW era

 Also being exhibited was the Wanderer W 24 – a car that embodies the 1930s.
 Auto Union models were already being sold in Rio and São Paulo at that time.
 The exhibition also featured cars from the time following 1967, when the takeover of Auto Union by Volkswagen ended the DKW era in Brazil.
 Exhibits from this time period: the DKW Puma GT and VW Puma as well as two additional VW models for the Brazilian market – the Volkswagen EA 97 and the Volkswagen SP2.

 Three fascinating showcase exhibits

-Accompanying the automotive treasures are three special exhibits showcasing the Brazilian lifestyle and the creativity of the post-war boom as well as the crash.
-A pavilion with light boxes documents the courageous development of the new capital city Brasilia as a modern metropolis in the geographic centre of the country.
-Visitors can listen to samba and bossa nova music in two “sound chairs” and “O jogo bonito” (the beautiful game) – football – is shown on two video walls.
-These present highlights from Pelé’s performance in his three World Cup titles and the most exciting goals scored by the Brazilian World Cup team in 1982.
+Accompanying the automotive treasures were three special exhibits showcasing the Brazilian lifestyle and the creativity of the post-war boom as well as the crash.
+A pavilion with light boxes documented the courageous development of the new capital city Brasilia as a modern metropolis in the geographic centre of the country.
+Visitors could listen to samba and bossa nova music in two “sound chairs” and “O jogo bonito” (the beautiful game) – football – was shown on two video walls.
+These present highlighted from Pelé’s performance in his three World Cup titles and the most exciting goals scored by the Brazilian World Cup team in 1982.